A look at Psalms 60 and 108

-Not all Bible translations may have chapter “headings.”
-I like them because they can allow your imagination to soar as to the “when, what, and why” they were written and used.
+Not all Bible translations have chapter “headings.”
+I like them because they can allow your imagination to soar as to the “when what, and why” they were written and used.
 Psalm 108’s heading is not a repeat, as most people will say all psalms were sung.
 “Song” and “psalm” here are two completely different words.
-I can image that it was a favorite that you might hear someone humming in the marketplace or while they were working.
+I can imagine that it was a favorite that you might hear someone humming in the marketplace or while they were working.

-Psalm 60 on the other hand has all the markings of a formal arrangement that was used at special gatherings.
+Psalm 60, on the other hand, has all the markings of a formal arrangement that was used at special gatherings.
 Asaph may have been the “director” but we don’t know for sure.
-Miktam like maskil are thought to be musical terms whose exact meaning has been lost to us, what a shame.
-It also has a Selah at verse 4 which may signal a pause to give time to reflect.
-The fact that David set it to the tune of another well liked song just shows that we have not changed all that much, my example is the hymn, “Amazing Grace” (it was set to a popular tune of the day).
+Miktam like maskil is thought to be a musical term whose exact meaning has been lost to us, what a shame.
+It also has a Selah in verse 4 which may signal a pause to give time to reflect.
+The fact that David set it to the tune of another well-liked song just shows that we have not changed all that much, my example is the hymn, “Amazing Grace” (it was set to a popular tune of the day).
 But the “for teaching” is what catches my eye.
 David knew the power of music to help with learning and remembering!

 Reuben, Gad, Manasseh, Judah, Edom, Moab, Shechem, Genesis 49New International Version (NIV) Holy Bible, New International Version®, NIV® Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
 All rights reserved worldwide.

 Pingback: Comparison of Psalm 14 and 53 | Mark's Bible Study

 Pingback: Comparing Psalm 135 and 136 | Mark's Bible Study

 Pingback: Water and Blood in Passover and Easter | Mark's Bible Study